Event and conference planning start-up checklist

 Identify the risks your business may face and learn to set up an effective risk management program to maximize your chances of success.

 Depending on the type of events you coordinate, you will find that regulations may vary federally, provincially, territorially, and municipally.
 How you market your event, provide music or supply food may require specific licences or regulations.
 Access the resources below to learn more.

 Attracting new customers to your business is essential, but you need to follow a few rules.

 - International Events and Convention Services Program

-This program helps you identify border requirements related to your event in Canada.
+You can get help to identify border requirements related to your event in Canada.

 - Sales taxes on food and beverages

 Find out how sales taxes apply to food service meals in each province and territory.